 What about flat rates?
 You know the quality of your work is one of a kind.
 Consider the amount you would charge if you were to be charging a flat fee for your work.
 After all, your work is a product.

-Take that into account as well when figuring your fees.
+Take that into account as well when figuring your PPC consultant rates.

 Now.
 Look at the percentage of ad spend option, but think in reverse.
 How much do you want to make out of this project?
 How much is your client willing to spend on advertisements?